AliAlmasi/howto-verify/docs/windows.md

 You can add multiple public keys to your account on GitHub.
 Commits signed by any of the corresponding private keys will show as verified.
 If you remove a public key, any commits signed by the corresponding private key will no longer show as verified.
 To verify as many of your commits as possible, you can add expired and revoked keys.
 If the key meets all other verification requirements, commits that were previously signed by any of the corresponding private keys will show as verified and indicate that their signing key is expired or revoked.*

-To add your public key to your GitHub account, open a terminal and do these:
+To add your public key to your GitHub account, open a terminal (or Git bash) and do these:

 1. In the upper-right corner of any page, click your profile photo, then click **Settings**.